magento/devdocs/guides/v2.0/mtf/mtf_quickstart/mtf_quickstart_environmemt.md

 1. Enter <code>java -jar &lt;path_to_selenium_directory&gt;/selenium-server.jar</code>.

 <h3 id="mtf_quickstart_env_selenium-non-def">Run tests on non default browser</h3>
-If your browser is not maintained by Selenium server, you should run Selenium server with additional argument to use [web-driver][].
+If the Selenium Server does not work directly with your browser, you should run the Selenium Server with additional argument to use [web-driver][].

 Example for Google Chrome:
 <code>java -jar &lt;path_to_selenium_directory&gt;/selenium-server.jar -Dwebdriver.chrome.driver=&lt;path_to_chrome_driver&gt;/chromedriver.exe</code>.